-Wow.
-That’s NGC 3344, photographed by Block using the 0.8 meter (32 inch) Schulman Telescope (RCOS) on Mt.
+Shown above, that’s NGC 3344, photographed by Block using the 0.8 meter (32 inch) Schulmann Telescope (RCOS) on Mt.
 Lemmon in Arizona.
 It's a magnificent face-on spiral galaxy about 20 million light years away... and when I saw that was the distance, my scientist-alarm pinged inside my brain.
 It seemed like an odd distance.
 Why, you ask?

 Our galaxy is in a small collection of 50 or so galaxies called the Local Group, and it’s a few million light years across (the Andromeda Galaxy is the only other big galaxy in the group, and it’s less than three million light years distant).
 The M81 Group is another small clot of galaxies about 10 million light years away, for example.
 The nearest actual cluster to us is the Virgo Cluster, about 50 million light years away, and it has well over 1000 galaxies in it.